Auto Mechanic

 Have 03 passat took belt off and didn't align timing first.
 What do i do now

-Asked by Heder over 9 years ago
+Asked by Heder almost 10 years ago

 I have a 2004 mitsubishi eclipse gs, I hopped a curb with my right rear and now I am hearing a "thud" that sounds like it's galling with a revolution of the tires, got new tires and the same sound, it happens at low speeds but not on the highway

-Asked by Kyle almost 9 years ago
+Asked by Kyle about 9 years ago

 I have did the front brakes on a 2007 hyundai entourage.
 It took me 2 hour to remove one off slide pins to find out it was different.
 It had a rubber boot on the end of it .
 I clean out and install new pin with rubber.
 It was tight.do I need the rubb